jexuswebserver/jexus_docs/manager/index.rst

 .. image:: _static/jexus.png

+It can be downloaded from `CodePlex <http://jexus.codeplex.com/releases/view/138373>`_ .

-Its source code can now be found at `GitHub <https://github.com/jexuswebserver/JexusManager>`_ .
+The source code can now be found at `GitHub <https://github.com/jexuswebserver/JexusManager>`_ .

 Issues can be reported at `GitHub <https://github.com/jexuswebserver/jexusmanager/issues>`_ .